JumpTask logo

 • Revising designs based on feedback.

-Many introverts will like certain jobs like coding that allow for quiet, focused work with little face-to-face interaction and numerous remote opportunities.
 You’ll need to have problem-solving and analytical skills if you want to become a software developer or software engineer.
-Some consider data scientists to be developers, too.
+Some consider data scientist roles close to development, while others move into data analyst positions.

-Software development is one of the highest-paying jobs, with an annual average of $123,000 in the U.S. You can earn as much as $200,000 or even more, depending on your seniority.
+Software development is one of the highest-paying jobs, with an annual average of $130,000 in the U.S, based on labor statistics from the US Bureau.
+You can earn as much as $215,000 or even more, depending on your seniority.

-You’ll need to have technical know-how and analyze data as software developers design complex programs.
+You’ll need technical know-how and sharp strategic thinking.
+Developers design complex programs and systems.
 It requires deep focus because your primary duties will be to:

 • Write and debug code.